AWinterman/d3-mapping/README.md

-- `x.place(d)` returns the value  a data element is mapped to. `x.place` will dodge d3's reassignment of the this operator, so you are free to use within `.attr` assignments, etc.
+- `x.place(d)` returns the value  a data element is mapped to. `x.place` will dodge d3's reassignment of the `this` object, so you are free to use within `.attr` assignments, etc.
 - `x.create_domain(data)` will call `d3.extent(data, x.accessor)`.
 Currently
   doesn't support ordinal scales.